JHollenb/side-pieces/codex/level2/README.md

 ### Secure Server
 Our new server will look like this:
-1. Create context                            <--- new
+1. **Create context**
 1. Create a socket object (IPV4)
 1. Bind an address and port to socket
 1. Listen for connections
-1. Wrap socket in our context object         <--- new
+1. **Wrap socket in our context object**
 1. Accept incoming connections
 1. Try to recieve data

 ### Secure Client
-1. Create context                            <--- new
+1. **Create context**
 1. Create a socket object (IPV4)
-1. Wrap socket in our context object         <--- new
+1. **Wrap socket in our context object**
 1. Try to connect to socket using an address and port
 1. Send our data
 1. Profit!

 ### Context
-Now, you might be wondering what our `context` object is.
+Now, you might be wondering what our [`context` object](https://docs.python.org/3/library/ssl.html#ssl.SSLContext) is.

-TODO: Overview of SSL
-TODO: Overview of Public/private key
+> An SSL context holds various data longer-lived than single SSL connections, such as SSL
+> configuration options, certificate(s) and private key(s).
+It also manages a cache of SSL
+> sessions for server-side sockets, in order to speed up repeated connections from the same
+> clients.

+## Authentication
+TODO
+* [C++ Google library](https://grpc.io/docs/guides/auth/) is a google authenticator.
+* [Python library](https://twistedmatrix.com/documents/12.3.0/core/howto/ssl.html with built-in user auth.